njvack/markdown-to-json/README.md

 assert jsonified == """{"Nested List": ["Item 1", ["Item 1.1"], "Item 2"]}"""
 ```

-This translates a markdown document into JSON as described in the example below.
+This translates a Markdown document into JSON as described in the example below.

 ## Example

-The markdown:
+The Markdown:

 ```markdown
 # Description